 While bilateral neural foraminal narrowing (on both sides of a vertebra) is possible, it is more common for one foramen of a left-right pair to cause neural compression, which could lead to a variety of symptoms depending on which level of the spine is affected.
 If the right side is affected, you may experience the following:

-- Cervical spine (neck) – right foraminal narrowing can lead to pain or tingling that begin in the neck and travel down the right arm and into the right hand.
+- Cervical spine (neck) – right foraminal narrowing can lead to pain or tingling that begins in the neck and travels down the right arm and into the right hand.

-If your physician has confirmed a diagnosis of right foraminal narrowing, he or she may suggest a treatment regimen of pain medication, intermittent rest, hot-cold therapy, and stretching.
+If your physician has confirmed a diagnosis of right foraminal narrowing, he or she may suggest a treatment regimen of pain medication, intermittent rest, hot-cold therapy and stretching.
 If weeks or months of these methods do not help your symptoms to abate, consider contacting Laser Spine Institute.
-Our minimally invasive, outpatient procedures are performed using state-of-the-art endoscopic technology.
-We’ve already helped tens of thousands of people rediscover their lives without back and neck pain, so contact us today for more information and for a complimentary review of your MRI or CT scan.
+Our minimally invasive, outpatient procedures are performed using state-of-the-art technology.
+We’ve already helped tens of thousands of people find meaningful relief from neck and back pain, so contact us today for more information and for a complimentary review of your MRI or CT scan.